Complexity in Bolza surface: Complexity

-\begin{proof}[Proof of Theorem \ref{thm:3.1}] Let $\gamma$ be a non systolic simple closed geodesic on the Bolza surface $S$.
-If $\gamma\in\Gamma$, Lemma \ref{Thm4.2} implies that $i(\gamma,\Sys (S))=10$.
-In the remaining cases, we may assume that $\gamma$ does not pass through any of the points of intersection of $\Sys (S)$, otherwise we deform the curve as in Figure \ref{fig1.2} and this deformation does not change the number of points of intersection.
-As $\Omega_1$ fills the surface $S$, $\gamma$ intersects at least one geodesic of $\Omega_1$.
+\begin{proof}[Proof of Theorem \ref{thm:3.1}] Let $\gamma$ be a non-systolic simple closed geodesic on the Bolza surface $S$.
+If $\gamma\in\Gamma$, then from Lemma \ref{lemma:16geodesics}, it follows that $i(\Sys(S),\gamma )=10 \text{ or } 12$.
+In the remaining cases, we may assume that $\gamma$ does not pass through any of the points of intersection of $\Sys (S)$, otherwise, we deform the curve as in Figure \ref{fig1.2} and this deformation does not change the number of points of intersection.
+As $\Omega_1$ fills the surface $S$, the geodesic $\gamma$ intersects at least one geodesic of $\Omega_1$.
 Let $\Tilde{\gamma}$ be a path lift of $\gamma$ with initial point on $p^{-1}(\Omega_1)$.
-Then, $\Tilde{\gamma}$ satisfies all the hypothesis of Lemma \ref{lemma 4.4} and hence $\Tilde{\gamma}$ intersects $p^{-1}(\Omega_2)$ at even number of points.
+Then, $\Tilde{\gamma}$ satisfies all the hypothesis of Lemma \ref{lemma 4.4} and hence $\Tilde{\gamma}$ intersects $p^{-1}(\Omega_2)$ at an even number of points.
 This implies that $i(\Omega_2,\gamma)$ is even.
 The rest of the proof follows from Lemma \ref{Thm4.2}. \end{proof}